Samsung DU8000 Crystal UHD 4K Smart TV (2024) vs Hisense U8N Mini-LED ULED 4K Google TV (2024)

 Frequently Asked Questions

-Samsung DU8000 Crystal UHD 4K Smart TV (2024) excels if you value ultra-thin 'airslim' design looks premium on a wall.
-Hisense U8N Mini-LED ULED 4K Google TV (2024) is better if you prioritize incredible hdr peak brightness (3,000+ nits) crushes glare and makes highlights visually stunning.
-Pick based on your budget and daily use.
+Samsung DU8000 Crystal UHD 4K Smart TV (2024) is the better choice if you prioritize ultra-thin 'airslim' design looks premium on a wall.
+Hisense U8N Mini-LED ULED 4K Google TV (2024) wins if you value incredible hdr peak brightness (3,000+ nits) crushes glare and makes highlights visually stunning.
+Both are rated highly (4.5★ vs 4.2★), so consider your specific needs and budget.

 Affiliate disclosure